23f2003700/Project-2-TDS/README.md

 ---

-> Replace example secrets before deploying.
+> Replace example values with your credentials before deploying.
-> For production, rotate secrets periodically and audit access logs.
+> Never commit secrets to version control.

 ---